More retailers join those requiring mask usage

 Starting Monday, major home improvement retailer, Lowe’s will require all its shoppers to don masks while Home Depot will follow suit with a similar mandate on Wednesday.

-Home Depot says about 85 percent of its stores already require customers to wear masks.
+Home Depot says about 85% of its stores already require customers to wear masks.

 Most Home Depot and Lowe’s stores were open during stay-at-home orders earlier this year because they were considered essential businesses in most states.